The digital security by design (DSbD) challenge is investing in projects that help the UK digital computing infrastructure to become more secure.

 Technology platform prototype

-The project also involves open-source software specialists Linaro and the universities of Cambridge and Edinburgh.
+The project also involves open-source software specialists Linaro and the University of Edinburgh.

 Read more about Arm’s technology platform prototype.